chasewnelson/SNPGenie/README.md

 SNPGenie is a Perl script for estimating *d*<sub>N</sub>/*d*<sub>S</sub>, *π*<sub>N</sub>/*π*<sub>S</sub>, and other evolutionary parameters from next-generation sequencing (NGS) single-nucleotide polymorphism (SNP) variant data.
 Four different analyses are possible, each of which uses a different script:

-1. **AVAILABLE**.
-For an analysis of within-population *π*<sub>N</sub>/*π*<sub>S</sub> from **POOLED NGS SNP DATA**, run the original script **snpgenie.pl**.
-SNP reports (acceptable in a variety of formats) much each correspond to a single population, with variants called relative to a single reference sequence (one sequence in one FASTA file).
+1. **WITHIN-POOL (VARIANT CALLS) ANALYSIS**.
+Use **snpgenie.pl**, the original SNPGenie.
+This will perform an analysis of within-population *π*<sub>N</sub>/*π*<sub>S</sub> from **pooled NGS SNP data**.
+SNP reports (acceptable in a variety of formats) must each correspond to a single population, with variants called relative to a single reference sequence (one sequence in one FASTA file).
 SNP reports may summarize either single sequencing runs where the input was DNA pooled from multiple individuals, or may be summary files representing multiple individual sequences.
 Just run the script in a directory containing the necessary [input files](#snpgenie-input), and we take care of the rest! *(For the earlier version, see <a target="_blank" href="http://ww2.biol.sc.edu/~austin/">Hughes Lab Bioinformatics Resource</a>.)*

-2. **NOT YET IN PREPARATION**.
-A between-population analysis is possible, where pooled samples from different populations are compared to estimate mean between-population diversity.
-This analysis is not currently a priority.
+2. **BETWEEN-POOL ANALYSIS \<*NOT YET IN PREPARATION*\>**. *A between-population analysis is possible, where pooled samples from different populations are compared to estimate mean between-population diversity.
+This analysis is not currently a priority, but can be approximated by simulating a representative SAMPLE of FASTA sequences from your within-pool data and using the BETWEEN-GROUP script.*

-3. **COMING SOON!** For a traditional within-group analysis of *d*<sub>N</sub>/*d*<sub>S</sub> among aligned sequences in a FASTA file, such as possible using the MEGA software, run the script **snpgenie\_within\_group.pl**.
-This script is being released for use with datasets which exceed the processing and memory capabilities of MEGA.
-Just run the script in a directory containing the necessary [within-group input files](#snpgenie-input-within), and we take care of the rest!
+3. **WITHIN-GROUP (ALIGNED FASTA) ANALYSIS**.
+Use **snpgenie\_within\_group.pl**.
+This will perform a traditional within-group analysis of *d*<sub>N</sub>/*d*<sub>S</sub> among aligned sequences in a FASTA file, such as possible using the <a target="_blank" href="http://www.megasoftware.net/">MEGA software</a>.
+Advantages include the ability to process large datasets, the reporting of results for all codons, and the ability to use overlapping gene annotations (but see <a target="_blank" href="https://github.com/chasewnelson/overlapgenie">overlapgenie</a>).
+Just provide the necessary [within-group input files](#snpgenie-input-within), and we take care of the rest!

-4. **COMING SOON!** For a traditional between-group analysis comparing different groups of aligned sequences in two or more FASTA files, such as possible using the MEGA software, run the script **snpgenie\_between\_group.pl**.
-This script is being released for use with datasets which exceed the processing and memory capabilities of MEGA.
-Just run the script in a directory containing the necessary [between-group input files](#snpgenie-input-between), and we take care of the rest!
+4. **BETWEEN-GROUP ANALYSIS \<*COMING SOON!*\>**.
+For a traditional between-group analysis comparing different groups of aligned sequences in two or more FASTA files, such as possible using the <a target="_blank" href="http://www.megasoftware.net/">MEGA software</a>, the script **snpgenie\_between\_group.pl** will be released.
+Advantages include the ability to process large datasets and reporting of results for all codons.
+Just provide the necessary [between-group input files](#snpgenie-input-between), and we take care of the rest!

 **UPDATE FOR VCF INPUT:** given the preponderance of distinct VCF formats in use, it is now necessary to specify the specific format of the VCF SNP report input using the **--vcfformat** argument.
 See the section on [VCF](#vcf).